 Dirty laundry: Another reason why rats are attracted to your bed is because of dirty laundry.
 They can start to smell bad if you don’t regularly wash your sheets and blankets.
 It will attract them who are looking for a place to nest.

-The warmth of your bed: These animals are attracted to your beds because of the warmth.
+The bed’s warmth: These animals are attracted to your beds because of the warmth, especially during colder months.
 Rats are attracted to warm places because they feel comfortable there.
 When they find your bed, they will start to sleep in your bed and will also start to look for food in your bed.

 If you suspect that there are rats in your home, it is important to inspect your bed and furniture for signs of them.
+They can pose serious health risks and cause substantial damage to your home.
 It includes looking for droppings, scratching noises, chewing damage, bad smell, or footprints.

 Scratching noises